Cucumber Java Easy Runner

 - ✅ Integrates with VS Code Test Explorer

-If auto-detection fails, you'll be prompted to enter your glue path manually (e.g., com.example.steps
+If auto-detection fails, you'll be prompted to enter your glue path manually (e.g., com.example.steps).

 🔄 Refreshing Tests

-Automatic: New feature files are detected automatically
+Automatic: New feature files are detected automatically, test count in status bar updates in real-time

 Manual: Use the refresh button in Test Explorer or Command Palette → "Refresh Cucumber Tests"